vtrnnhlinh/vtrnnhlinh.github.io/_posts/2025-07-11-gom-literature-review-2.md

 ## edc

 In the current development of **edc** {% cite zhang2024extract %}, it's likely that the work is **LLM-augmented KGs**, but I believe there is potential to make it **Synergized LLMs + KG**.
 The purpose of this work is automatically create KGs to make it applicable when doing real-world application.
-This work proposes a framework has 3 steps: **Extract-Define-Canonicalize**
+This work proposes a framework has 3 steps: **Extract-Define-Canonicalize**.
-- **Extract**: take information from the dataset and convert them into a relation triplet `[Object A, Relationship of A and B, Object B]`
+- **Extract**: take information from the dataset and convert them into a relation triplet `[Object A, Relationship of A and B, Object B]`.
-- **Define**: write the definition for each component of the schema
+- **Define**: write the definition for each component of the schema.
-- **Canonicalize**: use the schema definition from **Define** step to standardize the triplets
+- **Canonicalize**: use the schema definition from **Define** step to standardize the triplets.

 The **Schema Retriever** of this work is what makes me impressed.
 It's a trained model specialized in extracting schema components relevant to input text.
 This work divides step by step, in which step you can use a different model.
 It's challenging but also a great chance to tailor-make and optimize the workflow.